-• SIP Entity 1: Select the Session Manager SIP entity.
+• SIP Entity 1: Select the Session Manager SIP Entity.

 • Protocol: Select the transport protocol used for this link.
+This must match the protocol used in the Communication Manager signaling group in Section 5.7.

 • Port: Port number on which Session Manager will receive SIP requests from the far-end.
+For the Communication Manager Entity Link, this must match the Far-end Listen Port defined on the Communication Manager signaling group in Section 5.7.

-• SIP Entity 2: Select the name of the other system using the SIP entity name defined in Section 6.5.
+• SIP Entity 2: Select the name of the other system.
+For the Communication